zordius/iso-call/README.md

 **2. Setup your API**

-You should setup all your API or RPC list only for server.
+You should setup all your API or RPC list only for server, the best place is your server.js.

 ```javascript
 isocall = require('iso-call');